About the Medical Master's Program

 The Eastern Virginia Medical School Medical Master's degree is a one-year pre-professional (post-baccalaureate) master's degree program.
 The majority of the courses are medical school courses taught by medical school faculty.

 The program provides an opportunity for highly motivated students to improve their academic credentials by demonstrating their academic abilities in a rigorous medical school environment.
-For this reason, it is particularly suitable to help students to make themselves more competitive applicants to medical programs.
+For this reason, it is particularly suitable to help students make themselves more competitive applicants to medical or dental programs.

 Join our Facebook group.